Water quality swimming advisory issued for sound-side site in Dare County

-MOREHEAD CITY – An advisory against swimming was posted today at a sound-side site in Dare County, where state recreational water quality officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.
+MOREHEAD CITY – An advisory against swimming was posted today at a sound-side site in Dare County, where state officials found bacteria levels in the water that exceed the state’s and Environmental Protection Agency’s recreational water quality standards.

-The advisory is for an area at the Jockey’s Ridge Sound-side Access in Nags Head where test results of water samples indicate a running monthly average of 40 enterococci per 100 milliliters of water.
-This exceeds the state and federal standards of a running monthly average of 35 enterococci per 100 milliliters, based on five samples taken within a 30-day period.
+The advisory is for Sandy Bay sound-side access near Frisco along the Cape Hatteras National Seashore.
+Test results of water samples taken on May 1 and May 2 indicate bacteria levels that exceed the state and federal action levels of 104 enterococci per 100 milliliters for Tier 2 non-daily use sites.
+Swimming areas are classified based on recreational use and are referred to as tiers.

+The N.C.
+Recreational Water Quality Program tests water quality at ocean and sound beaches in accordance with federal and state laws.
 Enterococci, the bacteria group used for testing, is found in the intestines of warm-blooded animals.
-While it is not known to cause illness, scientific studies show that enterococci may indicate the presence of other disease-causing organisms.
-People swimming or playing in waters with bacteria levels higher than the standards have an increased risk of developing gastrointestinal illness or skin infections.
+While it does not cause illness, scientific studies show that enterococci may indicate the presence of other disease-causing organisms.
+People swimming or playing in waters with bacteria levels higher than the action level have an increased risk of developing gastrointestinal illness or skin infections.

-This advisory is not a beach closing, nor does the advisory affect the entire Nags Head area.
+This advisory is not a beach closing, nor does the advisory affect the entire Frisco area.
 Swimming advisories are for waters within 200 feet of the sign.
 The sign posted reads as follows:

 ATTENTION